rrich360/Java-Application-Phone-Contacts-MySQL-phpMyAdmin-Database-with-gif-demos/README.md

   - if the password field equals the retype password field
   - if the username is already selected or if an image is not inserted
-  - verify that when you click on "create a account" link in the login form, it closes and automatically directs to the SignUp form.
+  - verify that when you click on "create a account" link in the login form, it closes and automatically redirects to the SignUp form.
   - verify that when you click on "already have a account" link in the SignUp form, it redirects the user to the Login form.